rackerlabs/docs-ras-databases/docs/ras-databases-handbook/cloud-db-platforms.rst

 protection, replication, and restoration services.
 A wide variety of use cases are met with the service, whether for applications built on .NET, or for combining the Azure cloud database with on-premises, dedicated hardware.
-Rackspace database services for Azure supports Microsoft SQL Server 2016.
+Rackspace database services for Azure supporting Microsoft SQL Server 2016.